How did you come up with your writing habits, if you have any?

-I take a brief break during my 2 hours’ intense writing and more frequent breaks during editing.
+I take a brief break during my two hours of intense writing and more frequent breaks during editing.

-Rotating squats, planks, sit-ups and push-up helps blood circulate.
+Rotating squats, planks, sit-ups, and push-ups helps the blood circulate.
 And there is my favourite mini-trampoline.

-These simple exercise helps ease rigid muscle from sitting long and gives my brain a respite to recharge.
+These simple exercises help ease rigid muscles from sitting too long and give my brain a respite to recharge.